cagefigter/windows-reg-tweaks/README.md

 * Feel free to open an [issue ticket](https://github.com/CHEF-KOCH/regtweaks/issues) and I will look at it asap. - Pull requests or ideas are always welcome!
 * Please do not use the issue tracker to ask for xyz tweaks, I not waste my time with that until there is a very good reasons to do so.
 If you found something that wasn't added here contact me and I will add it.
+* Windows 7 - 8 support is limited, I simply don't have time to check every OS and I personally won't support it anymore because my philosophy is to use the latest OS due security reasons.